ATLauncher/ATLauncher/SUPPORT.md

 * Launcher install issues
 * Pack install issues

-Then please visit our [Discord server](https://atl.pw/discord) and post in the `#support` channel, where the community and contributors to ATLauncher will be able to help you resolve your issue.
+Then please visit our [Discord server](https://atl.pw/discord) and post in one of the support channels, where the community and contributors to ATLauncher will be able to help you resolve your issue.

 If we find that it's an issue with the launcher code itself, then we will raise issues (or ask you to raise them) in the correct place once triaged.